ayush51/tutorial/tutorial.md

   position:"middleright"
 ```

-The color, font size and the text color can also be changed, e.g:
+The full appearance of the button can be changed.
+You can specify the color of the button along with the font size and font color, e.g:

 ```javascript
   theme_font_background:"#ff0080",